mlflow/mlflow/docs/source/llms/llama-index/index.rst

 .. warning::

-    The MLflow Pyfunc Model does not support async inference.
+    The MLflow PyFunc Model does not support async inference.
 When you load the workflow with :py:func:`mlflow.pyfunc.load_model`, the ``predict`` method becomes **synchronous** and will block until the workflow execution is completed.
 This also applies when deploying the logged LlamaIndex workflow to a production endpoint using `MLflow Deployment <https://mlflow.org/docs/latest/deployment/index.html>`_ or Databricks `Model Serving <https://docs.databricks.com/en/machine-learning/model-serving/index.html>`_.

 I have an index logged with ``query`` engine type.
 Can I load it back a ``chat`` engine?